NebriBlackwing/Factorio-OffWorldShippingCo/README.md

                 - oil shipping package
             - introduced shipping package research
         - mod no longer modifies rocket_silo, this should allow all achievements to be completed with   this mod enabled.
+    0.16.5 (2018-10-03)
+        - fixed a bug that caused the game to crash when clicking the gui button.